 If these underlying problems aren’t addressed, treatment will most likely end in relapse.
 Today, we understand that SUDs and comorbid conditions need to be addressed at the same time because treating one and ignoring the other will usually mean both will continue to be problems.

 Comorbid substance use disorders are more common than you might think.
-According to the World Health Organization, one in four people has some form of mental or neurological disorder, and according to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 43 percent of American adults experience a form of mental illness.
-It also reports that 20 million adults have a substance use disorder, too.
-With so many experiencing both issues, you’d think there must be a significant amount of people experiencing both at once.
+According to the World Health Organization, one in four people has some form of mental or neurological disorder.
+Also, the Substance Abuse and Mental Health Services Administration (SAMHSA) states that more than 43 percent of American adults experience a form of mental illness.
+It also notes that 20 million adults have a substance use disorder.

 Does Addiction Cause Mental Health Problems?